jucr-io/firmware-controller/README.md

   this limitation in the future.
 Having said that, most firmware applications will only need a single controller instance.
 * Method args/return type can't be reference types.
-* Methods must be async
+* Methods must be async.
 * The maximum number of subscribers state change and signal streams is 16.
 We plan to provide an attribute to make this configurable in the future.
 * The type of all published fields must implement `Clone` and `Debug`.